4 Tips For Explaining Your Divorce To Your Kids

 Say only what needs to be said.
 Whatever you say, make sure it’s age-appropriate.
 Your children may think they want the gory details, and may pressure you for them, but resist the urge to share anything other than what they need to know.
 For instance, if an affair has ended the marriage, you can acknowledge infidelity, but you don’t need to divulge embarrassing facts.
 If mental illness or addiction is the reason for divorce, name the condition and explain that you and your spouse were not able to deal with it together.

 Tell them what will stay the same.
 You’re probably feeling destabilized by the upheaval in your life, so imagine what it’s like for your kids, who had no control over your decision to divorce.
 Help them weather the changes to come by explaining what will stay the same: school, friends, pets, bedroom furniture, etc. Children may have lots of questions about where they will live.
 Make your answers clear and reassuring, even if you need to say, “We are working on the answer to your question, but I do know that we are going to just fine.”

 What your kids absolutely need to hear.
 No matter what the circumstances, every divorcing parent should emphasize the same three things when explaining divorce to their children: it isn’t their fault, they can’t fix it, and you will always love them.

 When you divorce and are a parent, safeguarding your children is your top priority.
 We understand.
-To discuss your concerns and get answers to your questions, please contact us to set up your free consultation with one of our highly skilled family law attorneys.
+To discuss your concerns and get answers to your questions, please contact us to set up your initial consultation with one of our highly skilled family law attorneys.